tominsam/flametouch/README.md

 If an application on your iPhone or iPod touch can handle any of the advertised services, a command to open it right away is provided.

 https://movieos.org/code/flame-iphone/

+## Development notes

+Chek out the project and run `carthage update` to install dependencies, etc.

+Pull signing keys, etc, using `fastlane match development --readonly`

+Build and push to Crashlytics Beta (also increments build number) with `fastlanw beta`